pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 The default hash function also behaves badly with patterns bounded by small squares.
 Consider a 32&times;32 square block, where 0 &le; x &le; 31, 0 &le; y &le; 31.
 Each co-ordinate fits into 5 bits.
 A `XOR` of two co-ordinates also fits in 5 bits, which means that the entire block (1,024 cells) is mapped to 32 hash codes.
-It can be a bit better for other blocks (for instance, a 32&times;32 block positioned at (3, 38) maps into 100 values), but we want it to be as close to 1,024 as possible.
+It can be a bit better for other blocks (for instance, a 32&times;32 block positioned at (3, 38) maps to 100 values), but we want it to be as close to 1,024 as possible.
 Life colonies often fall apart into relatively small components, such as individual gliders or pulsars, so this is important.